So I’ve seen these bikes for £300, why do yours cost more?

-Given the kind of attention cycling has got recently, the bicycle industry has pretty much exploded in the UK and the market is flooded with people buying cheap bikes in a box from China and selling them online.
+Given the kind of attention cycling has got recently, the bicycle industry has pretty much exploded in the UK and the market is flooded with people selling cheap bikes in a box online.

 We looked at selling via third parties but in the end we just didn’t have the margin.
 Physical shops want between 30% and 50% margins to sell your bikes and online retailers only a little less.
 We just don’t have that.
 But that gives you some insight into the build costs of many of the other bikes out there.
 If the seller is taking 40% and the manufacturer is still making a profit, how much did that bike cost to actually manufacture?
 Of course scale plays a big part here.
 You buy a lot, you get better pricing, but we don’t buy a lot because each bike is built specifically for its owner.
 The downside of scale is that every bike is identical – you get what’s in the box.
 But we don’t think that’s how it should be as a bike is a very personal purchase.

-The frame: There are many types of steel, I go into more detail about this here, but in a nutshell, our frames cost more because they’re made from seamless 4130 cromoly (cr-mo) tubing.
+The frame: There are many types of steel, I go into more detail about this here, but in a nutshell, our frames cost more because they’re made from seamless 4130 cromoly (cr-mo) or Columbus Zona tubing.

 So our frames our stronger, or lighter, or both, than those cheaper brands.